 Read about referrals and results of tests forcoronavirus on regionh.dk

-If you have general questions about the coronavirus, please call the authorities’ hotline, which is open 24-hours a day.
+If you have general questions about the coronavirus, please call the authorities’ hotline, which is open from 07-22 all week.
 Telephone number: +45 70 20 02 33

 You can also search information in English on coronavirus on coronasmitte.dk